Vivolance/yahoo_search_engine/README.md

 ## Future work

-It can be further extended to give back images, or summarize / recommend searches later
+- It can be further extended to give back images, or summarize / recommend searches later

-## TODOs:
-- [x] Wire up services to an async server; aiohttp
-- [x] Write unit tests
-- [x] Write integration tests
-- [ ] Integrate Redis to do distributed caching
-- [ ] Train and implement NLP model to parse the results into structured data (JSON)
+- Real Time pipeline using Kafka.
+Visit https://github.com/Vivolance/rt-etl-yahoo-search-engine